Ayivugwe/Ayivugwe/README.md

 **Development:** GitHub · Cursor · Codex · Claude Code · VS Code

+---

-## 🌍 Why Kifuliiru?
+## 🌍 Kifuliiru Lab

-Kifuliiru is my mother tongue and the inspiration behind much of my language-technology work.
+[**Kifuliiru Lab**](https://kifuliiru.com/) is the **Kifuliiru Language Laboratory**.

+It is where I work on Kifuliiru language research, structured data, computational tools, experimentation, preservation, and the infrastructure needed to bring the language into modern digital and AI systems.

-What began as an effort to put more Kifuliiru knowledge online has grown into an ecosystem of **structured datasets, contribution systems, data engines, conversational AI, publishing, audio, analysis, learning tools, and community platforms**.
+What began as an effort to put more Kifuliiru knowledge online has grown into an interconnected ecosystem of **structured datasets, contribution systems, data engines, conversational AI, publishing tools, audio, analysis, learning platforms, and community applications**.

 The goal is bigger than building websites: **build the data and software infrastructure that allows Kifuliiru to participate in modern technology and AI.**

 **Kifuliiru Kigayamaho.**

+---

 ## 🎓 Education & Certifications